-During my pregnancy, I was so focused on the outcome of my child’s life being amazing.
-I lived in a dorm at the agency I was placing through, and there were many other women going through the adoption process living there with me.
+During my pregnancy, I was so focused on the outcome of my child’s life is amazing.
+I lived in a dorm at the agency I was placed through, and many other women were going through the adoption process living there with me.
 At one point, we had as many as 15 in the dorm.
-Needless to say, I saw a lot of emotions, hormones, and real life.
+Needless to say, I saw a lot of emotions, grief, hormones, and real life.
 Part of living in the dorm meant that we had to go to a weekly counseling session called Loving Decisions.
 To say I hated it would be less than honest.
 I loathed it.
 We went through the stages of grief and were told that we would hurt at some point.
-I didn’t want to hear it.
+I didn’t want to hear it, with the grief.
 I am a product of adoption, and I know from my life that it is a good choice.
-I refused to believe that I would ever be sad, feel regret, or hurt in any form.
-Little did I know this was the beginning of denial.
+I refused to believe that I would ever be sad, feel regret, grief, or hurt in any form.
+Little did I know this was the beginning of denial for the grief process.
 A few months went by, and I was in labor.
 I was driven to the hospital where my family met me.
 While I was thankful that I had so much support, I was still unprepared for the emotional tsunami about to hit me.
 After birth, I called the couple I had chosen to parent my daughter.
 They were excited, and I was overjoyed for them.
 However, I knew my time with baby O was limited.
 I would never get these precious moments back.
 I cried a lot, but the hardest moment in the hospital was when I had run completely out of energy and needed to sleep.
 I felt so selfish for wanting to send her to the nursery so I could sleep some.
 I texted one of the birth mom’s in the dorm who had just had her baby and said, “How did you do this?”
-She reminded me of the strength of a mother’s love, and that while it hurt, you push through if this is truly what you want.
+She reminded me of the strength of a mother’s love, and that while it hurt and there was grief, you push through if this is truly what you want.
 I did want this for her; that was never a question.
 But I still was in so much pain.
 I chose to get a little sleep and quickly called her back to me.
 Once I got out of the hospital, I cried for an entire week and isolated myself in my room.
 I only got out to visit my daughter daily.
-Once that week was over, I had signed my relinquishment papers and decided to place that Friday after birth.
-Placement day was full of tears too, but I was truly overjoyed at the family I just helped create.
+Once that week was over, I had signed my relinquishment papers and decided to place them that Friday after birth.
+Placement day was full of tears and grief too, but I was truly overjoyed at the family I just helped create.
 After that day, I don’t remember crying anymore.
 I just shut my feelings in a safe and walked away.

 Step 2: Anger